-On the supply side, the third halving in May will directly impact the amount of new bitcoins coming into market, and will lead to relatively slow supply growth.
+On the supply side, the third halving directly effected the amount of new bitcoins coming into market, and led to relatively slow supply growth.

-Meanwhile, on the demand side, bitcoin demand will move higher in 2020 simply because this is the “gateway” into cryptocurrencies for new investors.
-That is, as new investors enter the cryptocurrency market over the next few quarters, most of them will likely start by getting their feet wet with bitcoin, implying that cryptocurrency demand growth in 2020 should run largely parallel to bitcoin demand growth.
+Meanwhile, on the demand side, cryptocurrency interest will soared this year after the halving drew media coverage and public attention.
+Bitcoin demand simply is the “gateway” into cryptocurrencies for new investors.
+That is, as new investors enter the cryptocurrency market over the next few quarters, most of them will likely start by getting their feet wet with bitcoin.

 Accelerating demand growth plus constrained supply growth will lead to higher prices for bitcoin in 2020.